 Before you get busy bringing some of these foods into your cooking, understand that they will not sweeten the same way as sugar.
 You will likely need to be patient while your palate adjusts to a more natural and mellow sweet taste.

-Here’s a great list of sweet foods to get your started:
+Here’s a great list of sweet foods to get you started:

 Banana: This is often baby’s first food because it is so sweet.
 Add to muffins or pancakes in place of sugar.

 Applesauce: Also super for baking.
-And, great as a side dish to encourage reluctant little eaters to eat something they aren’t keen on.
-Grated or chopped apples sauteed in a little butter makes for a nice addition too.
+And, incredible as a side dish to encourage reluctant little eaters to eat something they aren’t keen on.
+Grated or chopped apples sauteed in a bit of butter makes for an excellent addition too.

 Stevia: This plant adds a big bang of sweetness to everything you can imagine.
 Great for sweetening your morning tea or coffee, and decadent homemade treats.

 Apple cider: Best used for braising.
-It’s particularly delicious with pork or cabbage.
+It’s incredible delicious with pork or cabbage.

 Orange Juice: A great swap for honey in salad dressing.

-Berries: Instead of slathering your Sunday morning waffles in syrup, try blending up a mix of berries.
-This works great with frozen or fresh fruit.
+Berries: Instead of slathering your Sunday morning waffles in syrup, try blending up a mix of berries - this works great with frozen or fresh fruit.
 Cook them in a small saucepan until soft, then blend.
-Mango and pineapple, with a bit of coconut, make a nice piña-colada tasting sauce.
+Try mango and pineapple with a bit of coconut to make a nice piña-colada-esque sauce.

-Vanilla Powder: Crazy expensive but it will last you a very long time, because you only need a pinch.
+Vanilla Powder: A little pricey, but it will last you a very long time because you only need a pinch.
 Delicious on greek yogurt with sliced peaches, or added to braised meats or chili.

 Caramelized Onions: Delicious crispy onions cooked to a perfect golden brown taste like candy.
-Add to salads, omelettes, and anything savory that needs an extra boost of sweetness.
+Add to salads, omeletes, and anything savory that needs an extra boost of sweetness.

-Roasted Garlic: Sticky and rich, roasted garlic makes a wonderful base for salad dressings, use it anywhere mayonnaise is called for.
+Roasted Garlic: Rich, creamy roasted garlic makes a wonderful base for salad dressings.
+Use it anywhere mayonnaise is called for.

 Did we leave any out?
 Which foods do you use to naturally sweeten?